October - December 1978

 As explained previously, U.S. embassy properties are not under the jurisdiction of the local government.
 We met with local officials as a courtesy to inform them of the general project program, schedule, etc., but the project was not subject to land use or building codes, plan reviews, building permits, or local inspections.
 (It was the chance of a lifetime to say “Permits?
 We don’t need no stinkin’ permits!”)

-We never met the ambassador, but we got to know staff people well while working in the old embassy, even though we never had any official project meetings with them.
+We never officially met with the ambassador or staff about the project, but we got to know them while working in an office in the old embassy.
 They helped with local knowledge about travel, restaurants, shopping, and even an embassy recipe book handed down by generations of embassy staff.

 We traveled on the weekends when we were not working, and the embassy regularly issued bulletins about places to avoid, such as socialist demonstrations.
 Our local consultants told us about remote and undiscovered places such as Mansaraz and Lindoso, which were historic, architectural gems, untouched by modern life.
 (By the 2000s, many of these places had been discovered and turned into condos and tourist destinations.)